MonterraByte/CHIP-8/ASSEMBLY.md

 | I         | Index register, its value is used as a memory address by some instructions |
 | D         | Delay register                                                             |
 | S         | Sound register                                                             |

+## Labels

+A label can be used instead of a hardcoded address in the following instructions: `jmp`, `call` and `mov`.

+To define a label, write its name before the corresponding instruction, followed by a `:`.
+For example:

+    LABEL_NAME: instruction arg1, arg2